Congo Free State propaganda war: Leopold vs. Williams

 Leopold's Public Relations Minister employed newspaper editors to run articles about the good deeds of Leopold.
 Leopold himself gave interviews about his dreams and aspirations for the Congo and its future.

 One day after The New York Times article, Leopold's supporters in America submitted an article that accused Williams of living a lie and committing adultery.
-The headline read "HE PROSPERED FOR A TIME, BUT HIS TRUE CHARACTER WAS LEARNED."
 During the late summer of 1891 the Belgian Parliament defended Leopold and gave a 45-page report to the press circuit, effectively refuting Williams's accusations.
 Williams died on August 2 with his reputation tarnished.

 The missionaries who witnessed the atrocities had little media savvy or political clout.
 The public readily dismissed Leopold's critics from British humanitarian societies as relics of past battles like Abolitionism.
 And those critics, like the missionaries, became dismissed as people who were always upset about something in some obscure corner of the world.

+Alfred Jones

+A powerful shipping magnate, Sir Alfred Lewis Jones was employed by Leopold in consular duties representing the Congo Free State.
+In 1891, in order to dampen British criticism of human rights abuses in the Congo, he sponsored the travels of novelist May French Sheldon.
+While in the Congo, she traveled on steamboats owned by the state and its company allies, who controlled where she went and what she saw.
+When she returned to England, Jones placed her articles in the newspapers.
+She stated "I have witnessed more atrocities in London streets than I have ever seen in the Congo."

+E. D. Morel later wrote that "Had Sir Alfred Jones come forward as the defender of the Congolese, the Congo tragedy would have been terminated long years ago."

 E. D. Morel

-In 1891, Morel became a clerk with Elder Dempster, a Liverpool shipping firm.
+In 1891, Morel became a clerk with Elder Dempster, a Liverpool shipping firm run by Sir Alfred Jones, of whom he later became a bitter enemy.
 In 1893, to increase his income and support his family, Morel began writing articles against French protectionism, which was damaging Elder Dempster's business.
 Influenced by Mary Kingsley, an English traveller and writer who showed sympathy for African peoples and respect for different cultures, he became critical of the Foreign Office for not supporting African decolonisation movements.

 Elder Dempster had a shipping contract with the Congo Free State for the run between Antwerp and Boma.
 Groups such the Aborigines' Protection Society had already begun a campaign against atrocities in Congo.
 Due to his fluency in French, Morel was often sent to Belgium, where he saw internal accounts of the Congo Free State held by Elder Dempster.
 Knowing that ships from Belgium to the Congo carried only guns, chains, ordnance, and explosives, but no commercial goods, while ships arriving from the colony came back full of valuable products such as raw rubber and ivory, made him realise Congo Free State's exploitative nature.